nih-cfde/use-case-library-build/library/USERSTORY-69.md

 ---
-input: Automated FAIRshake assessment
+input: FAIRshake summary statistics
-output: Verification FAIR metric compliance
+output: aspects of FAIRness that can be improved upon
-task: Use the FAIRshake automated assessment to register and expose the self-assessment results to automate and verify FAIR metric compliance
+task: visualize the FAIRshake insignia and determine the FAIR score of a biomedical digital object
 tags:
-- automated FAIRshake
+- FAIRshake
-- metric compliance
+- summary statistics
-- verification FAIR
+- FAIRshake insignia
 ---